Lowers high cholesterol and triglyceride levels in the blood. This medicine is an HMG-CoA inhibitor (statin).

-You should not use this medicine if you had an allergic reaction to pitavastatin.
-Do not use this medicine if you are pregnant, planning to become pregnant, or breastfeeding.
-Do not use this medicine if you have active liver disease or severe kidney disease and you are not getting dialysis treatments.
-You should not use this medicine if you are also using cyclosporine (Gengraf®, Neoral®, Sandimmune®).
+Do not use this medicine if you have had an allergic reaction to pitavastatin.
+Do not use this medicine if you have active liver disease or if you are pregnant or breastfeeding.
+Do not use this medicine together with cyclosporine (Gengraf®, Neoral®, Sandimmune®).

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.